jviera100/hotel-app/README.md

             - code editor (e.g. visual Studio Code or Atom)
             - Database (e.g. PostgreSQL, Dbeaver or Neon)
             - Internet to run it in Render
-            - You must have the node application configured in Gmail so that the nodemailer dependency can send and receive email when you submit a contact form. you need to go to gmail account settings and search for "Application Passwords" and create one for node.js
+            - For the Nodemailer functionality (sending and receiving emails via the contact form), you need to configure your Gmail account.
+Instead of using your main Gmail password, you must generate an **"App password"** for your Node.js application.
+To do this, enable 2-Step Verification on your Google account, then go to your Google Account settings, navigate to Security, and find "App passwords" to create a new one for your application.
         </p>
     </div>
 </details>